Negative-light/PUBLIC_VUALT/GABC SS-The Battle Field.md

 First we should look at Eve's words here.
 She alters the command of God in three areas.
 1. She does not use the term freely.
 This is important because God has clearly marked that you may consume too your hearts content on the whole of the Garden.
 2. She adds a term to the command that one should not touch the tree.
 This is the first case of legalism we can find in the Bible.
-3. She lessens the punishment of God into a probability. [^note1]
+3. She lessens the punishment of God into a probability.
+This is to say see reduced the emphasis on the punishment which is ultimately the vector of attack Satan will use. [^note1]

+> [!WARNING]
+> There is this belief that Eve was the one who caused us to fall into in.
+This ignores two key details.
+> 1. Adam is the one who was supposed to tell Eve of the curse so these twists may have originated with him
+> 2. Adam was present with Eve **AND DID NOTHING**.
+Further making him responsible just as well.
 ### Blatant Contradiction
 The killing weapon of Satan is the he will outright build up contradictions of Scripture that *appear* too be from scripture itself.
 This weapon often is used in conjunction with Twisted Truths such that it more firmly locks in.